AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/06_Translation.rst

 As we've seen previously, the :ada:`Pack` aspect declared at the end of the type declaration indicates that the compiler should optimize for size.
-We must use this attribute to be able to interpret data types as a bit-field.
+We must use this aspect to be able to interpret data types as a bit-field.

-Then, we can use the :ada:`Size` and the :ada:`Address` attributes of an object of any type to declare a bit-field for this object.
-The :ada:`Size` attributes indicates the number of bits required to represent the object, while the :ada:`Address` attribute indicates the address in memory of that object.
+Then, we can use the :ada:`Size` and the :ada:`Address` aspect of an object of any type to declare a bit-field for this object.
+The :ada:`Size` aspect indicates the number of bits required to represent the object, while the :ada:`Address` aspect indicates the address in memory of that object.
 For example, assuming we've declare a variable :ada:`V`, we can declare an actual bit-field object using this pattern: